-These tools help you find under-utilized WiFi channels that might just not being used by anyone.
-I have to say there might be better Analyzer Apps for desktop on MacOS but I’ve chosen Network Analyzer Lite by TechNet on Apple iOS.
+These tools help you find under-utilized WiFi channels that might not be used by anyone.
+I have to say, there might be better analyzer apps for desktop on MacOS but I’ve chosen Network Analyzer Lite by TechNet on Apple iOS.

-I then found one device and tested the ping to that device which was fluctuated between between 19ms and 39ms measured every second.
-However after watching the pings for a while, more and more 200ms pings showed up sporadically.
-A few days prior to these tests some coworkers had complained that their WiFi based soft phones dropped calls for half a second - this could be one reason why that was happening.
+I then found one device and tested the ping to that device, which fluctuated between 19ms and 39ms every second; however, after watching the pings for a while, more and more 200ms pings showed up sporadically.
+A few days prior to these tests, a few co-workers had complained that their WiFi-based softphones dropped calls for half a second—this could be one reason why that was happening.

-Testing additional functionality would have required to download Network Analyzer Pro including network speed tester, ping statistics, wifi LAN scan details & wake on LAN, visual trace route, whois and DNS lookup, fast/adaptive port scanner, DLNA service browser and scan & query history.
-For now I was just more concerned about the real ping and general upload and download rate on the network.
+Testing additional functionalities would have required me to download Network Analyzer Pro, which includes a network speed tester, ping statistics, WiFi LAN scan details and wake on LAN, visual trace route, Whois and DNS lookup, fast/adaptive port scanner, DLNA service browser and scan & query history.
+For now, I was more concerned about the real ping and general upload and download rate on the network.

-Extremely annoying things happen when there’s interference in the mix.
-Should you ever want to calculate RF interferences, etc, check RF toolbox.
+Extremely annoying things happen when there’s an interference in the mix—should you ever want to calculate RF interferences, check out the RF toolbox.

 WiFi Speed Test Apps

-For testing the real speed of the WiFi I went with Speed Test SpeedSmart WiFi & Mobile Network which does exactly what it’s supposed to do: Measure latency, download and upload rates of the WiFi network you are currently connected to.
+For testing the real speed of the WiFi, I went with Speed Test SpeedSmart WiFi & Mobile Network.
+It does exactly what it’s supposed to do: Measuring latency, download and upload rates of the WiFi network that you're currently connected to.

-A cool feature of this app is the 'connection grade' which in my case is 'B'.
-My average speed was 23.84 Mbps, maximum speed 28.24 Mbps and minimum speed 16.22 Mbps which is fast but it's not Fiber-Optic fast.
+A cool feature of this app is the 'connection grade'—my connection received a 'B' because my average speed was 23.84 Mbps, maximum speed was 28.24 Mbps and minimum speed was 16.22 Mbps, which is fast but it's not Fiber-Optic fast.